 Summary

-The BMW iX3 is, effectively, an electric version of the existing BMW X3 SUV.
-It will arrive in the UK in summer 2021 to join the regular X3 models that have been on sale since 2017.
+The BMW iX3 is an electric version of the existing BMW X3 SUV.
+It arrived in the UK in the summer of 2021 to join the regular X3 models that had already been on sale since 2017.

 The iX3 has received positive feedback from the UK motoring media.
-It has been particularly praised for its quiet and refined drivetrain, even compared to other electric cars, as well as for its better-than-average handling.
+It has been particularly praised for its quiet and refined drivetrain, even compared to other electric cars, and for its better-than-average handling.
 The main criticisms have been that performance is not as sharp as some rivals, and that the iX3 is expensive compared to regular X3 models in the same family.

-In what must amount to some kind of new record, a facelifted version of the BMW iX3 was announced in August 2021, almost before the first original cars have even started arriving in the UK.
-The updated models began to arrive in December and offer the usual mid-life updates of revised styling both inside and out, as well as an upgraded mapping systems for improved traffic and charging point information.
+In what must amount to some kind of new record, a facelifted version of the BMW iX3 was announced in August 2021, almost before the first original cars even started arriving in the UK.
+The updated models began to arrive in December and offered the usual mid-life updates of revised styling both inside and out, as well as an upgraded mapping system for improved traffic and charging point information.

 Key specifications